Please handle the bat as little as possible and minimize contact with humans and pets.

 If the bat is injured and cannot fly, wear thick gardening or leather gloves and using a towel placed over the bat, pick it up and transfer it to a ventilated box, Bats can slip through small spaces so be sure that the box is tightly closed and has small air holes, once contained, contact your local registered bat carer or wildlife rescue for advice on transporting the bat into care.

-Once a bat is grounded it cannot take off again unless it climbs up a vertical structure - they cannot take off from the ground.
+Once a bat is grounded it cannot easily take off again unless it climbs up a vertical structure - they cannot easily take off from the ground.

 the bat is found during the night and it is healthy then you could